Chinna Veedu: Plot

 Gopal is given a task of collecting the loan amount from a woman named Maragathambal and he goes in search of her.
 On the way he is stopped by a young woman who calls him to her home.
 She sells some vessels at her home and pays the loan installment.
 Gopal feels bad on that, and so he gets some time from the bank to repay the amount.
 The girl introduces herself as Banu, an unemployed woman and granddaughter of Maragathambal.
 Slowly a friendship develops between both of them, and he visits her home frequently.
 One day, Gopal becomes emotional while both are alone and seduces Banu.
 Banu forgives him for his act and asks him to marry her but gets shocked when she knows he is married.
 Gopal runs away from the place, feeling guilty of spoiling a homely girl's life.
-In reality, Banu is a prostitute who cunningly wants to trap Gopal by pretending like an innocent girl.
+In reality, Banu is a prostitute who cunningly wants to trap Gopal by pretending to be an innocent girl.
 Bhagyalakshmi becomes pregnant, and Gopal turns his attention towards her to take good care of her, because of which he reduces the frequency of his visits to Banu.
 Banu understands that he is slowly escaping from her and blackmails him that she is also pregnant and compels him to marry her.
 She ties the sacred knot by herself when police come to arrest on a brothel case.
 Gopal accepts to them that he married Banu.

 Gopal's family discover his relationship with another woman and shouts at him.
-But Bhagyalakshmi keeps quiet and calm and is confident that her husband will come back to her.
-Meanwhile, Gopal finds out Banu's background and the woman who is not her grandmother, but her servant.
-He catches her red-handed and warns her that she should not interfere in his life any more, and dumps her.
+But Bhagyalakshmi keeps quiet and calm and is confident that her husband will return to her.
+Meanwhile, Gopal discovers Banu's background and the woman who is not her grandmother, but her servant.
+He catches her red-handed and warns her that she should not interfere in his life anymore, and dumps her.
 Banu complains to police that Gopal married her as his second wife when his first wife is alive, and Gopal is arrested.
 Bhagyalakshmi meets Banu and tells her to leave her husband, to which Banu does not accept initially and threatens that she will face the consequences in court.
-But Bhayalakshmi shows all evidences of her past legal cases where Banu trapped men for money like how she trapped Gopal and so her case will not succeed.
+But Bhayalakshmi shows all evidence of her past legal cases where Banu trapped men for money like how she trapped Gopal and so her case will not succeed.
 Banu gets furious and sets revenge on pregnant Bhagyalakshmi after Bhagyalakshmi leaves her house.
-Gopal convinces the police about Banu and struggles to save his wife, but Bhagyalakshmi gets attacked by Banu's henchman when she tried to save her husband.
-She is admitted to the hospital, and after much serious treatment, delivers triplets.
-Gopal reunites with his wife and kids and live happily.
+Gopal convinces the police about Banu and struggles to save his wife, but Bhagyalakshmi is attacked by Banu's henchman when she tried to save her husband.
+She is admitted to the hospital, and after much serious treatment, delivers male triplets.
+Gopal reunites with his wife and children and lives happily.